mattpiccolella/development-tutorials/intro-django.md

 ---------
 <a id="about-this-document"></a>
 ## Using this Document
 This tutorial walks you through creating your first application in Django.
 It assumes that you have Python installed on your computer.
-If you do not have Python installed on your computer, [here](python) is where to install Python for your particular operating system.
+If you do not have Python installed on your computer, [here][python] is where to install Python for your particular operating system.

 While you don't have to be an expert programmer to understand the content in this tutorial, it is tailored to someone who knows at least one programming language, preferrably Python.
 The code is not complicated that is featured in this tutorial, though, so someone new will probably be able to understand it.